 Bake at 375° for 12 to 13 minutes.
 Suppose you start to see the outside bottom edges getting golden brown start keeping a close eye on them.
 Every oven is different.
 Leave them on the cookie pan for 7 - 10 minutes or until the tops firm up before moving them to a cooling rack.

 When they have cooled, dust the top with powdered sugar.

 Other Cookies to Try!

 Adapted from Baker by Nature

-Turn the mixer to low speed and gradually add the flour.
+- Turn the mixer to low speed and gradually add the flour.
 You just want all the flour blended in with the rest of the batter but don't over mix it.
-Take the bowl of the stand mixer and cover with plastic wrap and refrigerate for 1 to 2 hours.
+Finally take the bowl of the stand mixer and cover with plastic wrap and refrigerate for 1 to 2 hours.